beopencloud/cno/cno_hub.md

 2. Step to register an existing cluster

-To access the CNO HUB you have to follow [CNO UI](https://cno.cno-dev.beopenit.com/).
+To access to CNO HUB you can follow [CNO UI](https://cno.cno-dev.beopenit.com/).
 Once on the CNO interface, you must click on ``` CNOHub ``` at the top right on the dashboard to access the registration space of an existing cluster.
 After this we can see other interface, at the top left click on
 ```
 Add new Cluster to CNOHub
 ```